 - (a) Mark-up accrued but not paid under each Lenders' financing agreements as per the rate of mark-up under such financing agreement until the date of default; and, - (b) (from the date of default under each financing agreement up to the Effective Date) mark-up equal to the cost of funds on the outstanding principal amount under each financing agreement at the rate of the cost of funds of the relevant Lender for each financing agreement.

 43.6 Overdue Installments

 On the reporting date, the installments of principals amounting to Rs.
-147.29 million were over due.
-The over due installments were paid subsequently.
+457.34 million were over due.
+Amount of Rs.
+344.18 million is paid out of over due installments subsequently.